 A-IoT radio interface provides the communication between A-IoT device(s) and A-IoT reader, as illustrated in Figure 16.x.1-1.
-In this release, the A-IoT reader is a gNB-reader.
+In this release, the A-IoT reader is a gNB-reader or a UE-reader.
 A-IoT radio interface can support both inventory procedure and command procedure as defined in TS 23.369 [zz].
 An A-IoT device monitors the R2D message as long as it has sufficient energy.